-Tokyo udon noodle bowls with roasted butternut squash
+Tokyo udon noodles with roasted butternut squash and edamame

 - ¾ pound chopped peeled butternut squash

 - 2 tablespoons rice vinegar

 - ½ pound fresh udon noodles

 - 2 or 3 radishes (about 2 ounces total; see Market Watch note)

 - 1 tablespoon sesame seeds

 - 3 or 4 sprigs fresh cilantro

 - 1 cup shelled edamame